Spouse of the Prime Minister of Japan Akie Abe Visits Helen Keller National Center

-With Yukiko Yamanouchi, the spouse of the Consul General of Japan in New York, Mrs. Akie Abe met with students and staff to learn about issues affecting individuals who are deaf-blind.
+With Yukiko Yamanouchi, the spouse of the Consul General of Japan in New York, Mrs. Akie Abe met with participants and staff to learn about issues affecting individuals who are DeafBlind.

 Authorized by an Act of Congress in 1967, HKNC is the only organization of its kind in the United States to provide training and resources exclusively to people age 16 and over who have combined vision and hearing loss.

 HKS President and CEO Kim Zimmer was also present for the tour and appreciated the significance of the visit by Mrs. Abe.